Random Access for LEO Satellite Communication Systems via Deep Learning: Simulation Results

-The following schemes were considered for comparison: \begin{itemize} \item \textbf{Deep learning-based random access framework for terrestrial networks (DRA)~\cite{TWC21_DLRA}}: This scheme employs a deep learning-based classifier for collision detection and uses a separate neural network to extract timing advance information, which is then used to identify users and allocate distinct Step 3 grants.
-However, it assumes that timing advance is stationary and known to users in advance, making it unsuitable for LEO SatCom systems.
-Therefore, it is only used to compare preamble collision classification accuracy. \item \textbf{Deep learning-based double contention random access (DCRA)~\cite{TWC23_DLDouble}}: This scheme extends DRA~\cite{TWC21_DLRA} by adopting a wider and deeper neural network for improved collision classification.
-When two users are classified as collided, the system allocates two Step 3 grants, and each user randomly selects one of them for transmission. \item \textbf{Single-root preamble sequence-based early collision detection (S-eCD)~\cite{TVT21_SeCD}}: This scheme uses a single root ZC sequence and assigns a distinct prime number and cyclic shift to each user such that their product maps to a unique correlation index.
+\item \textbf{Single-root preamble sequence-based early collision detection (S-eCD)~\cite{TVT21_SeCD}}: This scheme uses a single root ZC sequence and assigns a distinct prime number and cyclic shift to each user such that their product maps to a unique correlation index.
 Since the BS can distinguish different prime numbers regardless of cyclic shift, users selecting the same prime number are identified as collided.
+The scheme detects collisions at an early stage and forces collided users to back off.

+\item \textbf{Multiple threshold-based early collision detection (MT-eCD)~\cite{TVT25_MTeCD}}: This scheme is designed for LoS-dominant LEO SatCom channels and detects early preamble collisions by exploiting the constructive and destructive interference behavior using multiple decision thresholds.
 The scheme detects collisions at an early stage and forces collided users to back off. \end{itemize}